prabhuramkumar/ThoughtPool/readme.md

 mkdir    # shell
 ```

 Clone the repo, then run `npm install` to get the dependencies.
-This should also create a soft symbolic link of `./app` in `./node_modules` and an empty directory `mongo-data` in the application root.
+This should also create a soft symbolic link of `./app` in `./node_modules` and an empty directory `./mongo-data` in `./`.
 If this failed for some reason, do it manually.
 See the postintall script in `package.json`.
-Windows users will need to do it some other way.
+Windows users will have to do this manually.

 ## Usage

-Run `npm run dev` and start fooling around with the source and the webpage.
+Run `npm run dev` (or `npm run db`, `gulp` and `npm start` in three Terminal tabs) and start fooling around with the source and the webpage.